parthasdey2304/weather-app/README.md

 # Contributing
 We welcome contributions from the community!
 We welcome your contributions to improve the project.
-If you'd like to contribute to Tkinter-Image-Viewer, please read the following guidelines on how to contribute:
+If you'd like to contribute to weather-app, please read the following guidelines on how to contribute:
 + Fork the repository and create a new branch for your changes.
 + Make your changes to the code.
 + Test your changes thoroughly.